Check out tips and tricks to create easy DIY Halloween porch decor. Plus, how to hang decor outside without ruining your exterior.

 Flying Bats

-Bats are a great inexpensive way to take up a lot of space.
+Bats are a great and inexpensive way to take up a lot of space.
 They also help to carry your eye for a lasting impression.

 Black Halloween Cloth

--I used command hooks to hang the cloth above the window.
+I use command hooks to hang the cloth above the window.

-Halloween Porch Decor Wreaths
+Halloween Porch Decor Wreath

 A year ago I made these wreaths with coffee filters.
 They took hours and hours to make.
 I am happy to say they were worth it.
 It is so easy to switch the ribbon out for any season.
 If you don't have coffee filter wreaths a black wreath would do the trick and look amazing on a front door.